 She is passionate about authentic leadership development and a firm supporter of LGBT issues within the workplace.
 Sasha has appeared on the BBC and in The Times, The Guardian, City AM, The Lawyer, Law Gazette, Accountancy Age, Personnel Today and Recruiter magazine.

-Penny was appointed Managing Director of Penna Talent Practice in December 2013, following Penna’s acquisition of the Savile Group where Penny was CEO of their talent business.
+Penny is currently Chair of Kiddy & Partners, prior to which she was Managing Director of the Penna Talent Practice following Penna’s acquisition of the Savile Group where Penny was CEO of the talent businesses Fairplace and Cedar.
 Previously, Penny was Chief Executive of the Institute of Leadership and Management (ILM).
 Prior to this she ran the EAP and HR consulting businesses in the UK for Ceridian, a publicly listed US$1.5bn HR services organisation.

-With 20 years' experience of leading high growth organisations in the leadership and development space, Penny has been named as one of HR Magazine’s most influential thinkers and is regularly interviewed for BBC Radio 4, FT, Daily Telegraph, The Sunday Times and The Guardian and is a regular blogger for The Huffington Post.
+With 20 years of senior executive experience in high growth organisations in the leadership and development space, Penny has been named as one of HR Magazine’s most influential thinkers and is regularly interviewed for BBC Radio 4, Financial Times, Daily Telegraph, The Sunday Times and The Guardian and is a regular blogger for The Huffington Post.
 She featured in the Cranfield University Top 100 Women to Watch in 2015.

-Born in New Zealand, with a BA and MBA, Penny moved to the UK 17 years ago before which she was General Manager of New Zealand’s Institute of Management in Auckland.
+Born in New Zealand, with a BA and MBA, Penny moved to the UK 15 years ago before which she was Chief Executive of New Zealand’s Institute of Management in Auckland.

 Ingrid leads the People Consulting practice at KPMG across the London region, working with clients to address their workforce issues.